sachinsingh21/Weather/README.md

 # Weather
-Find the weather of any city in the world. need nodemon
+Find the weather of any city in the world.

-,node js,
-express,
-git,
+You need to have  nodemon ,node js,express,git installed.

-need to start in local host 3000 using nodemon app.js
+You need to start local server using nodemon by typinc the command nodemon app.js in terminal.

+After this finaly serch localhost:3000 in serch bar.